ChangeWindows/Content/desktop/14267.md

 ### Apps
 - You can now attach photos in Skype messages
-- Option to use the Camera app to take a photo and send it with Skype
+- Option now available to use the Camera app to take a photo and send it with Skype

 ### And further
 - Windows 10 Education is now supported for the Windows Insider Preview